Ahmadalzin95/dwm/README.md

-# Ultimate dwm Setup for Ubuntu 24.04 (Automated Installer)
+# Ultimate dwm Setup for Ubuntu 24.04

 This repository contains a fully automated, dynamic desktop environment based on the [dwm](https://dwm.suckless.org/) (dynamic window manager) and [dmenu](https://tools.suckless.org/dmenu/) from Suckless.
 It is specifically designed and optimized for Ubuntu 24.04 LTS.